jdddog/diary-api/README.md

 ## Development

-uoacalendar-js is implemented with [Coffeescript](http://coffeescript.org/); it has several dependencies which are used to manage the project and compile the Coffeescript (`UoACalendarClient.coffee`) into a standalone browser library.
+uoacalendar-js is implemented with [Coffeescript](http://coffeescript.org/), it has several dependencies which are used to manage the project and compile the Coffeescript (`UoACalendarClient.coffee`) into a standalone browser library.

 * [Node.js](https://nodejs.org/en/): npm is used to install dependencies.
 * [browserify](http://browserify.org/): Used to compile `UoACalendarClient.coffee` into standalone browser JavaScript.
 * [coffeeify](https://www.npmjs.com/package/coffeeify): Used to compile `UoACalendarClient.coffee` into standalone browser JavaScript.

 The following instructions explain how to setup your development environment.
-The [WebStorm](https://www.jetbrains.com/webstorm/) IDE has been tested with uoacalendar-js; a WebStorm file watcher is included in the project which compiles Coffeescript into JavaScript.
+The [WebStorm](https://www.jetbrains.com/webstorm/) IDE has been tested with uoacalendar-js, a file watcher is included in the project which compiles Coffeescript into JavaScript.

 ### Install Node.js